sadeq786/FriendFinder2018/README.md

 ## Demo
 Friend Finder is deployed to Heroku.
 Please check it out [here](https://sadeq-friendfinder-2018.herokuapp.com/)

+You can also find it linked in my portfolio website [here](https://sadeq786.github.io/new-bootstrap-portfolio/)

 ## Installation
 To install the application follow the instructions below: